So you're new to the concept of a National Puzzlers' League convention, and you have questions. Let's pretend we know what they are.

 And you will meet the best friends you'll ever have.
 Going to an NPL convention was the first time many of us met people from all over the world who were just like us.
 As longtime member Eric put it, "This is where the people from your home planet are."

 You don't have to be a member of the NPL to attend the convention.
 In fact, many people first learn about the NPL by showing up at the convention when we're in their home city and then decided to join.
 (We were supposed to be in Toronto, Ontario last year, until the global pandemic got in the way, and we'll be in Nashville, Tennessee next year.)
-No, you don't have to join afterwards either, but you may find you can't help yourself (it's only $23 a year).
+No, you don't have to join afterwards either, but you may find you can't help yourself.

 That wasn't a question.